tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 $$
 with wavenumber $k=29\mathrm{\pi}/2$.

-### Part 1: Solving with finite differences and sparse matrices
 In this part, we will approximately solving this problem using the method of finite differences.
 We do this by taking an evenly spaced values
 $x_0=0, x_1, x_2, ..., x_N=1$